Late Pleistocene extinctions

-The Late Pleistocene, approximately 129,000–11,700 years ago, saw extinctions of numerous predominantly megafaunal species, which resulted in a collapse in faunal density and diversity and the extinction of key ecological strata across the globe.
-The extinctions during the Late Pleistocene are differentiated from previous extinctions earlier in the Pleistocene by the widespread absence of ecological succession to replace these extinct species, and the regime shift of previously established faunal relationships and habitats as a consequence.
-The timing and severity of the extinctions varied by region and are thought to have been driven varying combinations of human and climatic factors.
+The Late Pleistocene to the beginning of the Holocene saw the extinction of the majority of the world's megafauna, typically defined as animal species having body masses over 44 kg, which resulted in a collapse in faunal density and diversity across the globe.
+The extinctions during the Late Pleistocene are differentiated from previous extinctions by their extreme size bias towards large animals (with small animals being largely unaffected), and widespread absence of ecological succession to replace these extinct megafaunal species, and the regime shift of previously established faunal relationships and habitats as a consequence.
+The timing and severity of the extinctions varied by region and are generally thought to have been driven by humans, climatic change, or a combination of both.
+Human impact on megafauna populations is thought to have been driven by hunting ("overkill"), as well as possibly environmental alteration.
+The relative importance of human vs climatic factors in the extinctions has been the subject of long-running controversy, though some sources suggest that most scholars support at least a contributory role of humans in the extinctions.